sorenessen/sparrow/README.md

 # 🕊 Sparrow

-**Sparrow** is a desktop workspace runner built with **Tauri + Rust + TypeScript**.
+Sparrow is a desktop workspace runner built with **Tauri + Rust + TypeScript**.

-It combines a real system shell (PTY-backed) with an opinionated task sidebar powered by `sparrow.toml`.
+It combines a real PTY-backed system shell with a sidebar task runner powered by a `sparrow.toml` configuration file.

-Think: **terminal + task orchestrator + developer UX layer.**

-Sparrow is designed to make running project tasks intentional instead of ad‑hoc.
+The goal is simple:

+**Turn the commands you already run in a terminal into reproducible, one-click tasks.**

 ---

+# Table of Contents

+1. Overview
+2. What Sparrow Is
+3. Architecture
+4. Project Structure
+5. Running Sparrow (Development)
+6. Using Sparrow
+7. sparrow.toml Configuration
+8. Current Task Format (Important)
+9. UI Features
+10. Implementation Notes
+11. Troubleshooting
+12. Roadmap
+13. Philosophy
+14. License

+---

+# Overview

+Sparrow provides:

+• a real interactive terminal
+• a workspace-aware task runner
+• a minimal UI for executing project workflows

+Instead of remembering commands or switching between scripts, you encode them in `sparrow.toml` and execute them directly from Sparrow.

+---

-# ✨ What Sparrow Is
+# What Sparrow Is

 Sparrow is:

-- A real terminal (PTY shell, not simulated)
+• a real terminal (PTY shell)
-- A task runner driven by `sparrow.toml`
+• a lightweight task runner
-- A desktop app (macOS, Windows, Linux via Tauri)
-- A bridge between structured workflows and raw shell power
+• a desktop developer utility
+• a workflow orchestration layer

 Sparrow is **not**:

-- A replacement for your shell
+• a replacement for your shell
-- A package manager
+• a package manager
-- A heavy build system
+• a heavy build tool

-It is intentionally thin and lets your existing tools do the work.
+It is intentionally thin and sits on top of the tools you already use.

 ---

-# 🧠 Architecture
+# Architecture

-Sparrow has two main layers.
+Sparrow has two primary layers.

 ## Rust Backend (Tauri)

+The backend is responsible for interacting with the system shell.

 Responsibilities:

-- Spawn a real PTY shell (`zsh`, `bash`, etc)
+• Spawn a PTY (pseudo terminal)
+• Launch the user's shell (`zsh`, `bash`, etc.)
-- Stream shell output to the UI
+• Stream terminal output to the frontend
-- Accept keyboard input from the terminal
+• Accept keyboard input from the UI
-- Parse `sparrow.toml`
+• Parse `sparrow.toml`
-- Discover available tasks
+• Discover available tasks
-- Execute tasks by writing commands into the shell
+• Execute tasks by writing commands into the shell

-Key crates:
+Key Rust components:

-- `portable-pty`
-- `tauri`
+• `portable-pty` – PTY creation and management
+• `tauri` – desktop application framework
-- `serde`
+• `serde` – serialization
-- `toml`
+• `toml` – configuration parsing
+• `OnceCell` – persistent PTY writer storage

+Execution flow:

+1. Sparrow launches and spawns a PTY shell
+2. The backend searches upward for `sparrow.toml`
+3. Tasks are parsed from the TOML file
+4. Tasks are sent to the frontend
+5. Clicking a task writes commands into the shell
+6. Shell output streams back to the UI

+This design ensures Sparrow behaves exactly like a normal terminal session.

 ## TypeScript Frontend

+The frontend renders the terminal UI and sidebar.

 Built with:

-- Vite
+• Vite
-- xterm.js
+• xterm.js
-- FitAddon
+• xterm FitAddon

 Responsibilities:

-- Render the terminal
+• Render a real terminal interface
-- Resize the terminal correctly
-- Display the sidebar task list
+• Display the task sidebar
-- Send commands to the backend
+• Send commands to the backend
-- Stream shell output to the UI
+• Receive shell output events
+• Maintain terminal sizing

+Terminal resizing uses the FitAddon so the PTY dimensions stay synchronized with the UI.

 ---

-# 📁 Project Structure
+# Project Structure

 ```
 sparrow/
-├── sparrow.toml          # workspace configuration
+├── sparrow.toml
 ├── sparrow-app/
-│   ├── src/              # frontend
+│   ├── src/
 │   │   ├── main.ts
 │   │   └── styles.css
 │   │
-│   ├── src-tauri/        # rust backend
+│   ├── src-tauri/
 │   │   └── main.rs
 │   │
 │   ├── index.html